-Questions submitted under Standing Order 30
+Standing Order 30 questions and responses

 Questions from Councillor Elias

 According to the Electoral Commission web site, the Oxted and Limpsfield Residents Group (OLRG) is a political party registered with the EC in March 2016 (registration number PP3978).
 Their Leader is listed as Ms Catherine Sayer.